What is the End User Compute Programme?

 As part of this, a Computer Provisioning Scheme is also being rolled out to proactively replace aging and unstable IT hardware meaning all UWA staff and HDR students have access to a high performing computer or device.
 These replacements are at no cost to the faculty or portfolio where the staff member or student is from.
 What does this mean for me?

 If you want to purchase a new piece of IT equipment this request must be discussed with your IT Service Delivery team and they must approve the purchase.
-There is a standard device specification that needs to be adhered to when making new purchases which can be found below.

 If you believe you need a computer or device to perform your role which isn’t included in the standard device specification, you should discuss this with your IT SDC team.
 Full FAQs can be found here.